-- 2) That Defendants, within fourteen (14) days after service of judgment with notice of entry thereof upon them, be required to file with the Court and serve upon Plaintiff a written report under oath setting forth in detail the manner and form in which Defendants have complied with paragraph 1, a through g, above; - 3) Entry of an Order that, at Plaintiff's choosing, the registrant of the Defendants' Domain Names shall be changed from the current registrant to Plaintiff, and that the domain name registries for the Defendants' Domain Names, including, but not limited to, VeriSign, Inc., Neustar, Inc., Afilias Limited, CentralNic, Nominet, and the Public Interest Registry, shall unlock and change the registrar of record for the Defendants' Domain Names to a registrar of Plaintiff's selection, and that the domain name registrars take any steps necessary to transfer the Defendants' Domain Names to a registrar of Plaintiff's selection; or that the same domain name registries shall disable the Defendants' Domain Names and make them inactive and untransferable; - 4) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer and Alibaba Group Holding Ltd., Alipay.com Co., Ltd. and any related Alibaba entities (collectively, "Alibaba"), social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendants' Domain Names, and domain name registrars, shall:
+2) That Defendants, within fourteen (14) days after service of judgment with notice of entry thereof upon them, be required to file with the Court and serve upon Plaintiff a written report under oath setting forth in detail the manner and form in which Defendants have complied with paragraph 1, a through i, above;

+3) Entry of an Order that, at Plaintiff's choosing, the registrant of the Defendants' Domain Names shall be changed from the current registrant to Plaintiff, and that the domain name registries for the Defendants' Domain Names, including, but not limited to, VeriSign, Inc., Neustar, Inc., Afilias Limited, CentralNic, Nominet, and the Public Interest Registry, shall unlock and change the registrar of record for the Defendants' Domain Names to a registrar of Plaintiff's selection, and that the domain name registrars take any steps necessary to transfer the Defendants' Domain Names to a registrar of Plaintiff's selection; or that the same domain name registries shall disable the Defendants' Domain Names and make them inactive and untransferable;

+4) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, Wish, Amazon, Alipay, Alibaba and Walmart and any related entities, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendants' Domain Names, and domain name registrars, shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using the Anne Stokes trademark or which are derived from the copyrighted artwork, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's trademark or which are derived from the copyrighted artwork; and - c. take all steps necessary to prevent links to the Defendants' Domain Names identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendants' Domain Names from any search index;
+- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's Trademarks and Copyrights, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's Trademarks and Copyrights; and

-5) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117;
+- c. take all steps necessary to prevent links to the Defendants' Domain Names identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendants' Domain Names from any search index; - 5) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of Plaintiff's Trademarks are increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 6) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of its trademarks and copyrights; - 7) That Plaintiff is awarded its reasonable attorneys' fees and costs; and - 8) Award any and all other relief that this Court deems just and proper.

-6) For Judgment in favor of Plaintiff against Defendants that they have: a) willfully infringed Plaintiff's rights in its federally registered copyrights pursuant to 17 U.S.C. §501; and b) otherwise injured the business reputation and business of Plaintiff by Defendants' acts and conduct set forth in this Complaint;

-7) That Plaintiff is awarded its reasonable attorneys' fees and costs; and

-8) Award any and all other relief that this Court deems just and proper.

-DATED: November 22, 2021
+Dated: October 3, 2022